Data Frames - Part 2

 End of chapter Exercises

-Import the breast cancer data set using read_csv.
-Based on the code of this lesson, try to do the following:
+Import the breast cancer dataset using read_csv.
+Based on the code in this lesson, try to do the following:

 1. Get the summary (univariate) statistics of columns 2-10 (accessing indices 1:10) using describe

-3. Extract the values as Numpy array using to_numpy.
+3. Extract the values as a NumPy array using the to_numpy function.
 The shape of the array should be (569, 31).

 5. Calculate the average column correlation and plot it as a bar chart.